2016 NFB Scholarship Program FAQ

 No. Photographs are irrelevant.

 Transcripts are required.
 How far back do you want them?
 May I send my transcripts to you myself?
-Should I send the original or a copy of my ACT and SAT scores, certificates of achievement, or any other proofs of my awards and grades?
+Should I send the original or a copy of my ACT and SAT scores, certificates of achievement, or any other proof of my awards and grades?

 We accept copies, and we will not return documents we receive.
 All students must supply a copy of any postsecondary transcripts for current and past colleges.
 If you have attended less than one year of higher education, provide your high school transcript as well.
-You or your school or an online transcript service may mail or email a transcript directly to our office, or you may upload a copy to our online application.
+You or your school or an online transcript service may mail or email a transcript directly to our office, or you may upload a copy to your online application.
 Proof of college entrance exam scores, such as final ACT or SAT scores, is a requirement only for high school students entering their freshman year of college.

 Two letters of recommendation are required.
 May I send more than two?
 Who should write these letters?
 Who sends them in?

-Two letters of recommendation (LOR) are required, more letters are permitted.
+Two letters of recommendation (LOR) are required; more letters are permitted.
 The best letters come from an authoritative source and provide verification of your excellence with examples of your level of scholarship, ability as a leader, community involvement, or fineness of character.
 The person writing the LOR may send the letter to us.
 If the author grants permission, students may upload a letter to their online application form, or attach it to an email, or send it in print by mail.

 Our "merit-based" scholarships may not legally be considered as income.
 The NFB obtained a ruling from the federal Rehabilitation Services Administration (RSA) based on Title 29 of the United States Code, which defines labor in the United States.
 It specifies that any “merit-based scholarships” you win may not be considered as “comparable benefits” when state agencies are deciding how much college funding to give to you.
 Contact us immediately if your agency is unaware of this ruling, and we will provide documents to help you educate them.
 We can also provide an advocate if necessary.
 Federal law states: